-Stellar masses for both the UDS and the mock lightcone were calculated using the Bayesian analysis technique described in Wild et al. (2016), based on a PCA analysis.
-A library of around 44000 stochastic burst model SEDs were built from Bruzual & Charlot (2003) stellar population synthesis models, accounting for a wide range metallicity, dust content, and star-formation histories.
-When fitting to the model SEDs, this principal component analysis finds only three distinct eigenvectors are needed to reproduce over 99.7% of the observed variance, with the 3 respective eigenvalues ("supercolours") being known as SC1, SC2, and SC3.
-Each of these SCs can be mapped to physical properties of the observed galaxies: SC1 correlates with the R-band weighted mean stellar age of a galaxy and with dust content; SC2 correlates with the fraction of stars formed in the last Gyr, and helps to break the degeneracy between dust and age; SC3 helps to break the degeneracy between the fraction of stellar mass formed and metallicity seen in SC2.
+Stellar masses for both the UDS and the mock light-cone were calculated using the Bayesian analysis technique described in Wild et al. (2016), based on a Principle Component Analysis (PCA).
+A library of around 44000 stochastic burst model SEDs was built from (Bruzual & Charlot 2003) stellar population synthesis models, accounting for a wide range metallicity, dust content, and star formation histories.
+When fitting to the model SEDs, this principal component analysis finds only three distinct eigenvectors are needed to reproduce over 99.7 per cent of the observed variance, with the three respective eigenvalues ('supercolours'; SC) being known as SC1, SC2, and SC3.
+Each of these SCs can be mapped to physical properties of the observed galaxies: SC1 correlates with the Rband weighted mean stellar age of a galaxy and with dust content; SC2 correlates with the fraction of stars formed in the last Gyr, and helps to break the degeneracy between dust and age; and SC3 helps to break the degeneracy between the fraction of stellar mass formed and metallicity seen in SC2.
 Galaxies are classified using their position in SC space to separate star-forming, dusty, and passive galaxies, in addition to rarer classes such as post-starburst galaxies.
 This technique has been verified spectroscopically (e.g. see Maltby et al. 2016; Wilkinson et al. 2021), finding very low rates of contamination of star-forming galaxies in the passive class.
 The resulting separation of passive and star-forming galaxies is also in very good agreement with the UVJ rest-frame technique (Wuyts et al. 2007), as demonstrated in Wild et al. (2014) and Almaini et al. (2017).
-The influence of the precise selection method will be discussed further in section 4.
+The influence of the precise selection method will be discussed further in Section 4.
 We estimate stellar mass errors are typically ± 0.1 dex (see Almaini et al. 2017).
-The same PCA technique is used to classify galaxies and determine stellar masses for the simulated galaxies within the lightcone (see below).
+The same PCA technique is used to classify galaxies and determine stellar masses for the simulated galaxies within the light-cone (see below).

-Stellar mass completeness limits at a given redshift are calculated using the method described in Pozzetti et al. (2010) using a 95% completeness limit.
-We impose an additional minimum stellar mass limit of log(M/M{\odot}) = 9.5 to both the UDS and the mock galaxies, reflecting the minimum mass resolution of L-GALAXIES when run on the Millennium simulation (Henriques et al. 2015).
+Stellar mass completeness limits at a given redshift are calculated using the method described in Pozzetti et al. (2010) using a 95 per cent completeness limit.
+We impose an additional minimum stellar mass limit of $\log(M/M{\odot}) = 9.5$ to both the UDS and the mock galaxies, reflecting the minimum mass resolution of L-GALAXIES when run on the Millennium simulation (Henriques et al. 2015).

-2.2 Simulated Data
+2.2 Simulated data